theogf/AugmentedGaussianProcesses.jl/README.md

 # OMGP!
 [![Build Status](https://travis-ci.org/theogf/OMGP.jl.svg?branch=master)](https://travis-ci.org/theogf/OMGP.jl)

 Oh My GP! is a Julia package in development for **extremely efficient Gaussian Processes algorithms**.
-It contains for the moment only two classifiers : the Bayesian SVM, and a state-of-the-art algorithm for classification using the logit link called X-GPC and a regression model.
-It is planned to implement more complex likelihoods, such as the multi-class classification problem.
+It contains for the moment two classifiers : one based on the Bayesian SVM (BSVM), and a state-of-the-art algorithm for classification using the logistic link called X-GPC (XGPC), two regression models one classic based on Gaussian likelihood (GPRegression) and another one in development base on Student T likelihood.
+A multiclass classifier model is in development.

 ## Install the package

 The package requires Julia 1.0
-Run in `Julia` press `]` and type `add OMGP`, it will install the package and all its requirements
+Run in `Julia` press `]` and type `add OMGP` (once it has been released), it will install the package and all its requirements

 ## Use the package